 INTRODUCTION: The Christian world has been celebrating Easter-one of the highlights of the annual religious ceremony.

-INTRODUCTION: The Christian world has been celebrating Easter-one of the highlights of the annual religious ceremony.
+Background: INTRODUCTION: The Christian world has been celebrating Easter-one of the highlights of the annual religious ceremony.
 In Jerusalem, the birthplace of Christianity, thousands of pilgrims flocked to the city on Good Friday (8 April) to commemorate Christ's crucifixion.
 In the Vatican the day before, on Mount, Thursday Pope Paul washed the feet of 12 young seminarians-priests to be-in the traditional start to the Easter festivities.

 SYNOPSIS: In Jerusalem, many of the pilgrims stumbled under the weight of heavy crosses as they walked along the ancient cobbled streets to Mount Calvary, where Christ himself died on a cross.
 The procession wound its way through the streets of the Old City, following the route Christ was supposed to have taken.